 It’s because they are more often on the single market, they are more likely to “look around” when in relationships and they don’t date other avoidants.

 And they often end up with, guess whom?
-Anxious.
+The anxious, of course.

 Gender of Anxious & Avoidants?

 This means the chances of the woman being anxious and the man being avoidant are much higher.

 This is not to say though there are no anxious men and no avoidant women.
 There are, and below is a video example.

 4 Signs of Anxious Avoidant Relationship